 What Are Shortcomings?

-In the context of the 12 steps of AA, both character defects and shortcomings are referenced throughout the program, leading some members to ponder the differences between them.
+In the context of the 12 steps of AA, character defects and shortcomings are referenced throughout the program, leading some members to ponder their differences.
 According to the AA founder, Bill Wilson, a distinction wasn’t intended; the varying word usage was merely a stylistic choice to avoid repetition.
 When moving through the steps, program members can think of these terms in the same context.

 Character defects exist in numerous forms and can vary from one group to another in terms of what is assessed.
-In general, common character defects include:
+In general, a common list of character defects include:

 - Greed